swiftlang/swift-evolution/proposals/0526-deadline.md

 ///
 /// The function exhibits the following behavior based on deadline and operation completion:
 ///
-/// - If the operation completes successfully before deadline: Returns the operation's result.
+/// - If the operation completes successfully before deadline: Returns the operation result.
-/// - If the operation throws an error before deadline: Throws ``DeadlineError`` with cause
+/// - If the operation throws an error before deadline: Throws the operation error.
-///  ``DeadlineError/Cause/operationFailed``.
-/// - If deadline expires and operation completes successfully: Returns the operation's result.
+/// - If deadline expires and operation completes successfully: Returns the operation result
-/// - If deadline expires and operation throws an error: Throws ``DeadlineError`` with cause
+/// - If deadline expires and operation throws an error: Throws the operation error.
-///  ``DeadlineError/Cause/deadlineExceeded.
 ///
 /// ## Coordinating multiple operations
 ///